#best advisor - Copy

 Chapter 3: Finding and Negotiating with Motivated Sellers

 Finding and marketing to motivated sellers is consistently identified as the biggest initial challenge for new real estate investors.
-Our focus is on identifying sellers willing to sell at a price that allows for profit, moving beyond just “pretty houses” to focus on deal potential.

-• Negotiating “Cash or Terms”: We emphasize the importance of negotiating “cash or terms” with sellers.
-This strategy focuses on creative financing solutions that can appeal to motivated sellers even if an immediate full cash offer isn’t made.
-These solutions can be particularly appealing to sellers who prioritize convenience or specific payment structures over an immediate lump sum.
+• Negotiating “Cash or Terms”: This strategy focuses on creative financing solutions that appeal to sellers who may prioritize convenience or specific payment structures.

 Chapter 4: Funding Your Deals: Private Lenders and Joint Ventures